-To find out how much salaries tax you will approximately have to pay in Hong Kong, check out the online tax calculator by the Inland Revenue Department.
-If you fill in your personal details, the calculator gives you your taxes based on actual Hong Kong rates in the assessment year 2007-2008.
+To find out how much salaries tax you will approximately have to pay in Hong Kong, check out the online tax calculator for your relevant assessment year under the section “Tax Computation”.
+If you fill in your details, the calculator gives you your taxes based on the actual Hong Kong rates of your selected year of assessment.

-In addition to your salaries tax, there are two more kinds of Hong Kong income tax, which might add to your tax burden.
+In addition to your salaries tax, there are two more kinds of Hong Kong income tax which might add to your tax burden.
 First, if you own property in Hong Kong and have income from renting said property, you need to tax the rental income.
-To learn more about your tax obligations as a property owner in Hong Kong, check the government site on property tax.
+To learn more about your tax obligations as a property owner in Hong Kong, check the government's site on property tax.

-Second, any income from self-employment is taxable tool.
+Second, any income from self-employment is taxable, too.
 Self-employment is defined as “buying and selling of goods” or “providing professional or personal services”.
 In this case, you are charged profits tax based on the assessable profits of your proprietorship or partnership.
 Furthermore, there are some other obligations concerning, for example, accounting standards.
 For details, please refer to this government website on self-employment and taxation.